mulu14/python-exercises/README.md

 Uncomment the function call at the bottom of the page and run\
 You should have python3\
 The code is written in Windows environment \
+I assume you know how to set up local dev environment for python \
 Run python source/filename.py

 ###### Dependencies